Netherlands enters strict lockdown until 14 January due to Omicron surge

-Netherlands to enter strict lockdown until 14 January as Omicron triggers Covid surge
+Netherlands enters strict lockdown until 14 January as Omicron triggers Covid surge

 Lockdown ‘unavoidable’ because of fifth wave caused by Omicron variant, Rutte announces

-The Netherlands will go into a tough lockdown from Sunday morning until at least 14 January to limit a feared COVID-19 surge due to the Omicron coronavirus variant, Prime Minister Mark Rutte has announced.
+The Netherlands will go into a tough lockdown from Sunday morning until at least January 14 to limit a feared Covid-19 surge due to the Omicron coronavirus variant, prime minister Mark Rutte has announced.

 “The Netherlands is again shutting down.
 That is unavoidable because of the fifth wave that is coming at us with the Omicron variant,” he told a news conference.